dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 Here is what the code is doing at a high level:

-* Initializes modules, creates an express app, and configures the body-parser middleware.
+* Initializes modules, creates an Express app, and configures the `body-parser` middleware.
 * Defines the root route.
-The handler calls a function which uses `pug` to render the page.
+The handler calls a function which renders a `pug` page.
 * Defines the send route.
 The handler accesses the `context` to grab the secrets that were previously defined in the `secrets.yml` file.
-Next, the Nexmo object is initialized and invoked to send the SMS.
+Next, Nexmo is initialized and invoked to send the SMS.
 HTML Output is returned to the user to inform whether or not the send was successful.

 ## Deploy and Run
 ```